-- a.
-Provide psychotherapeutic services (individual, family or group) to sexually abused children and their families. - b.
+- b.
 Perform forensic sexual abuse allegation assessments. - c.
 Provide psychological consultation to Social Workers and foster parents from the Administration for Families and Children of the Government of Puerto Rico that are in charge of the care of children who have been sexually abused, to police and prosecutors. - d.
 Promote and develop specialized training to mental health providers in order to determine the best practice for assessing and treating sexually victimized children. - e.
 Develop and promote research in this area of specialization.
 Doctoral students at UA regularly conduct their research with data from this Program.
 PAF continues to encourage research among doctoral dissertation students, interns and staff.